Are your employees struggling to “switch-off” at the end of the working day?

 This will ensure employees are meeting their commitments in the workplace.

 Flexible working offers staff with childcare responsibilities the possibility to complete work later in the day.
-Similarly, employees with disabilities who have concerns over utilising public transport during peak hours may benefit from flexible start and end times.
+Similarly, employees with disabilities who have concerns over utilising public transport during peak hours may benefit from the flexible start and end times.

 Allowing flexibility with start and finish times or working days ensures they are not working any unpaid hours.
 Such measures also boost morale and encourage retention.
 Employees will feel supported and valued by their employers.